-What conditions are being screened for in Mackenzie’s Mission?
+What conditions were screened for in Mackenzie’s Mission?

-Genetic carrier screening offered through this research study has been carefully developed.
-It is focused on providing people with information about their chance of having children with a severe genetic condition occurring in childhood.
-The screening is designed to provide genetic information that is relevant and useful, and to minimise uncertain and unclear information.
+Genetic carrier screening offered through this research study was carefully developed.
+It focused on providing people with information about their chance of having children with a severe genetic condition occurring in childhood.
+The screening was designed to provide genetic information that is relevant and useful, and to minimise uncertain and unclear information.

 Click here to view the full list of genes and conditions screened in Mackenzie’s Mission

 - Version 2.1, 9 June 2021

 - Version 1.2, 28 April 2020

 - Version 1.0, 20 November 2019

 How the conditions and genes were selected

 The Mackenzie’s Mission reproductive genetic carrier screen included approximately 1300 genes which are associated with about 750 conditions.
 The reason there are fewer conditions than genes is that some genetic conditions are caused by more than one gene.